GeoffreyMcIntyre/My-Gulpfile/README.md

 # My-Gulpfile
 The gulpfile I have built for my project/s.
-I will try update this whenever I make changes
+I will try to update this whenever I make changes

 ## Instructions
 gulp                    (To run gulp)